 array of endemic specials make a dedicated Malawi birding trip essential.

-report, or read on for an introduction to the birding sites
+See our recent trip report, or read on for an introduction to the birding sites

 We recommend birding at the following